 While this is a method that is typically used by farms in the agricultural industry, it can also be environmentally beneficial for mid-sized to larger gardens that are planted along streams, creeks, rivers, lakes, springs and other natural sources of subsurface water.
 A riparian buffer is essentially a layer of vegetation that is strategically planted between the garden and the water source to prevent runoff from fertilisers, pesticides, minerals, and other by-products of the garden.

 2. Incorporate Native Plants and Avoid Invasive Plant Species

 By adding native plant species to your garden you’re promoting pollination and healthy vegetation in your area.
 Likewise, by avoiding invasive, non-native plant species you’re protecting the surrounding ecosystem from vegetative invaders that could offset wildlife in the region.
 If you absolutely can’t resist growing a particularly invasive species (i.e. – dandelion is highly invasive but it is also a great salad vegetable), then at least make an effort to contain the plants in an efficient greenhouse system.

 3. Replace Grass Lawns with Artificial Grass, Bushes, Wildflowers, and Trees

 Natural grass lawns require a lot of maintenance, which can of course lead to the usage of weed killers that are harmful for the environment.
 A more eco-friendly alternative would be to install some durable artificial grass turf (e.g. Grono) along with a few bushes, wildflower patches, and native trees.
-The artificial grass will keep you from having to dump toxic lawn treatments into the soil, while the addition of flowers, bushes, and trees will welcome wildlife to your garden.
+The artificial grass will keep you from having to dump toxic lawn treatments into the soil, while the addition of flowers, bushes, and trees, leaves (get a leaf vacuum for the winter) will welcome wildlife to your garden.

 4. Invite the Birds and Ladybugs